superlinear-ai/raglite/README.md

 - This project follows the [Conventional Commits](https://www.conventionalcommits.org/) standard to automate [Semantic Versioning](https://semver.org/) and [Keep A Changelog](https://keepachangelog.com/) with [Commitizen](https://github.com/commitizen-tools/commitizen).
 - Run `poe` from within the development environment to print a list of [Poe the Poet](https://github.com/nat-n/poethepoet) tasks available to run on this project.
-- Run `poetry add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `poetry.lock`.
-Add `--group test` or `--group dev` to install a CI or development dependency, respectively.
+- Run `uv add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `uv.lock`.
+Add `--dev` to install a development dependency.
-- Run `poetry update` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.
+- Run `uv sync --upgrade` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.
+Add `--only-dev` to upgrade the development dependencies only.
 - Run `cz bump` to bump the package's version, update the `CHANGELOG.md`, and create a git tag.
+Then push the changes and the git tag with `git push origin main --tags`.

 </details>